microsoft/pxt-microbit/docs/projects/v2-pet-rock.md

 ## Dizzy Cyrus

-Whenever Cyrus is shaked, they get confused and dizzy 😵‍💫
+Whenever Cyrus is shaken, they get confused and dizzy 😵‍💫

 ---